 How to Change the Expiration Date for Individual Packages

 Sometimes you want to “override” your account setting for individual packages.
-Some examples of when:
+Some examples:

 Here’s how to modify the settings of an individual package (note that this will apply to just ONE client, there is not a way to universally change this setting for everyone in a certain package):